Nikifor: Biography

 In 1947 Nikifor was deported during Operation Vistula, where the Lemko and Ukrainian minorities were forcibly resettled by the communist regime to northern and western Poland, away from their ancestral homelands in the southeast.
 Three times he attempted to return and authorities allowed him to stay the third time.

 In 1960 Nikifor met Marian Włosiński, a painter living in Krynica.
 The latter decided to devote his career and life to helping the elderly artist and promoted his works in the major galleries of Poland.
 This led to a large and successful exhibition in Warsaw at the Zachęta Art Gallery.
 On 10 October 1968, Nikifor died in a public nursing home in the village of Folusz.
 He was buried at the Old Cemetery in Krynica.
 After his death, most of his works were preserved by Włosiński and donated to various museums.
 The most complete collection is stored in the Regional Museum of Nowy Sącz and the Krynica-based museum of Nikifor.
+His work is also represented in the Collection de l'Art Brut in Lausanne, Ukrainian Museum in New York City and the Zander Collection in Cologne.

 During his early life Nikifor received care at a local hospital in Krynica and paid for the services with his paintings.
 As he mixed his paints with spit and the hospital feared he had tuberculosis, many of the paintings were destroyed.

+Exhibitions

+in 2023, the Ukrainian Museum in NYC exhibited 135 works from its permanent collection in an exhibition curated by Myrolsalva Mudrak, professor emerita of Art History from Ohio State University.
+The exhibition was accompanied by a catalogue published by Rodovid publishing in Kyiv.
+Nikifor's art explored themes such as self-portraits and panoramic views of Krynica, and its Orthodox and Catholic churches.
+His extensive collection of drawings blends classic landscapes with personal memories.
+Each piece presents a kaleidoscope of both the familiar and the unknown.
+His meticulous renderings vary from packed compositions, where every inch of the paper is covered with pencil strokes, to more spacious works which invite the viewer to ponder what might be absent.